 Take a good look at how good the deck looks like.

 - Check the nose and tail

 What is a surfboard dent?
 Dent is a bump or a small injury to the surfboard.
-In the majority of the time – dents happen if surfboard hits something during transportation.
-Pressure dents are the result of the normal surfboard wear, mostly by hitting the board with knees or standing on the board when riding the wave.
+The majority of the time – dents happen if the surfboard hits something during transportation.
+Pressure dents are the result of normal surfboard wear, mostly by hitting the board with knees or standing on the board when riding the wave.

 The surfboard is very personal sporting equipment.
 Asking about how did the board felt like riding it is a great way to know about the character of the board.
 You might also want to know why was he/she selling the board.

 I’ve noticed that many people sell their board since they are “not really into it” anymore whether it is a second-hand foamboard, second-hand longboard, hybrid, or a shortboard.

 Well, if the seller is the person who was riding the board- you too should be in pretty much the same weight category, unless one of you doesn’t know how to choose a surfboard.

 Make sure to check out the volume of the board before you buy it, by reading our article How to calculate surfboard volume.

 Buying and selling, especially second-hand products usually involve negotiating.
 Before negotiating – make sure to back up your reasons for asking a better price.
 Used surfboards generally range from 200-500usd in average to good condition.

 - Does the used surfboard you consider buying comes with any extras – a board bag, fins, a tail pad?